amiril84/objects-defect-detection-backend/README.md

-# Wood Defect Detection - Backend
+# Modern Object Defect Detection - Backend

-This is the backend server for the Wood Defect Detection system, built with Node.js and Express.
+This is the backend server for the Object Defect Detection system, built with Node.js and Express.
+It uses AI to analyze images and detect defects in various objects.

 ## Features

-- AI-powered wood defect detection using OpenAI's vision model
+- AI-powered object analysis and defect detection using OpenAI's vision model
+- Automatic object identification
+- Defect detection and condition analysis
 - Image upload and processing
 - Automatic thumbnail generation
 - RESTful API endpoints